Lee Curtis and the All-Stars: Lee Curtis

+Career

+Flannery fronted the band from 1961 to 1967.
 Towards the end of 1967, he was a passenger in a car which crashed while he was on the way to a performance in Germany, and he suffered head injuries.
 After a few further performances, he decided to leave the music business and returned home to Liverpool.

+Later life and death

 In later years, Lee Curtis worked as a croupier and at the Ford motor works at Halewood, occasionally returning to live performance in Liverpool and Germany.
 In 2007 he headlined a well attended live music event as Lee Curtis and The Bonds in Cuxhaven, Germany, for the launch of the book We Got Our Kicks in Cux'66 by Jens-Christian Mangels and Ralf Froehlich.
-He now lives in Southport, near Liverpool, England.
+He later lived in Southport.
+Curtis died peacefully in Southport on 12 October 2023, nineteen days before his 84th birthday.